 They will hold well in an airtight container for at least 4 days!

 You can!
 I like to scoop it into the cookie balls, then freeze it on a baking sheet.
 Once they are frozen, store them in a ziplock freezer bag.
-When you are ready to bake, thaw the cookie balls and roll in the cinnamon sugar and they are ready to go.
+When you are ready to bake, thaw the cookie balls and roll them in the cinnamon sugar and they are ready to go.

 Other Pumpkin Recipes